-There was some lack of transition from topic presentation/conversation to general conversation in some centres.
-Few Teachers/Examiners covered areas already covered in the topic conversation during the general conversation.
-Some Teachers/Examiners created extra tasks by adding more questions to the role play.
+Some examiners created extra tasks by adding more questions to the role play.
 Few centres missed out either the topic presentation, the topic conversation or the general conversation.
-Regrettably, the examiners who changed the role-play tasks, missed out some essentials tasks in the role plays that affected the candidate marks.
+Disappointingly, the examiners who changed the role-play tasks, missed out some essentials tasks in the role plays that negatively affected the candidate marks.